JuliaPolynomialMatrices/PolynomialMatrices.jl/README.md

 be constructed from a `dict`.

-As it is implemented now, `PolyMatrix` objects do not allow for mixing different variables --- a `PolyMatrix` object's can only operate together with `PolyMatrix` objects with the same variable.
+As it is implemented now, `PolyMatrix` objects do not allow for mixing different variables --- a `PolyMatrix` object can only operate together with `PolyMatrix` objects with the same variable.

 For more information, check the documentation with `?PolynomialMatrices` command.